Estaragne

-The Estaragne (Pic d'Estaragne) is a French pyrenean summit, culminating at 3006 m m.
+The Estaragne (Pic d'Estaragne) is a French Pyrenean summit, culminating at 3006 m m.

 Topography

-The peak is located in the Hautes-Pyrénées department, in the Néouvielle massif, near Saint-Lary-Soulan in the Pyrenees National Park and near the Néouvielle National Nature Reserve.
+The peak is located in the Hautes-Pyrénées department, in the Néouvielle massif, near Saint-Lary-Soulan in the Pyrénées National Park and near the Néouvielle National Nature Reserve.

 History

-The etymology of the name "Estaragne" is obscure, although there is a small valley and stream with the same name just to the northeast of the peak.
+The etymology of the name "Estaragne" is unclear, although there is a small valley and stream with the same name just to the northeast of the peak.

 Ecology

 The peak itself is bare, but the upper slopes have a sub-alpine climate.
 Meadows predominate with patches of trees and shrubs.
 Snow cover usually starts in late October and lasts until June. the most common shrubs are Rhododendron ferrugineum and Vaccinium myrtillus; and the most common grasses are Nardus stricta and Festuca eskia.

 Access

 There are at least two relatively easy summer access routes: